-- 1. RIDOC shall not hire or promote anyone who may have contact with inmates, and shall not enlist the services of any contractor or volunteer who may have contact with inmates who has; - a. engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
-1997);

-- b. been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or - c. been civilly or administratively adjudicated to have engaged in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse. - 2.
-RIDOC shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor or volunteer, who may have contact with inmates. - 3.
+- 1. RIDOC shall not hire or promote anyone who may have contact with inmates, and shall not enlist the services of any contractor, volunteer, or intern who may have contact with inmates who has; - a. engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
+1997); - b. been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or - c. been civilly or administratively adjudicated to have engaged in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse. - 2.
+RIDOC shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, volunteer, or intern who may have contact with inmates. - 3.
 Before hiring new employees and as part of any promotional process, RIDOC shall conduct appropriate background checks on all applicants and employees. - Consistent with Federal, State, and local law, RIDOC shall make its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse. - 4.
 Employees shall have a criminal background check conducted at least every five (5) years. - 5.
-Contractors and volunteers shall have a criminal background check conducted at least every two (2) years. - 6.
-RIDOC shall ask all applicants and employees who may have contact with inmates about previous misconduct, as described in 1.a. through 1.c. above, in written applications or interviews for hiring or promotions, and in any interviews or written self-evaluations conducted as part of reviews of current employees.
-Said individuals shall complete the Prison Rape Elimination Act Supplemental Questionnaire for this purpose. - 7.
-Employees have a continuing affirmative duty to disclose any such misconduct.
+Contractors, volunteers, and interns shall have a criminal background check conducted at least every two (2) years. - 6.
+RIDOC shall ask all applicants and employees who may have contact with inmates about previous misconduct, as described in section IV.K.1.(a)-(c), in written applications or interviews for hiring or promotions, and in any interviews or written self-evaluations conducted as part of reviews of current employees.
+Said individuals shall complete the Prison Rape Elimination Act Supplemental Questionnaire for this purpose.

+- 7. Employees have a continuing affirmative duty to disclose any such misconduct.
 Material omissions regarding such misconduct, or the provision of materially false information, may be grounds for termination.
-For more information about employees' duty to disclose, please see the most recent version of RIDOC Policy #3.14 DOC; Code of Ethics and Conduct.

-- 8. Unless prohibited by law, RIDOC's OI shall provide information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom the former employee has applied to work. - a.
+For more information about employees' duty to disclose, please see the most recent version of RIDOC policy 3.14 DOC, Code of Ethics and Conduct. - 8.
+Unless prohibited by law, RIDOC's OI shall provide information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom the former employee has applied to work. - a.
 Any employee who receives a request for a reference or release of employment information, including information on substantiated allegations of sexual abuse or sexual harassment, on a current or former employee shall immediately forward the request to the Office of Human Resources. - b.
 No employees, other than the Office of Human Resources or those expressly authorized by the Department Director or his/her designee, shall disclose such information.
-For more information on employment references, please refer to the most recent version of RIDOC Policy #3.31 DOC; Employment References.
+For more information on employment references, please refer to the most recent version of RIDOC policy 3.31 DOC, Employment References.

-For more information on background checks for prospective RIDOC employees, and current employees, contractors and volunteers, please see the most recent versions of RIDOC Policy #'s 3.32 DOC; Per-Employment Background Investigations and 3.06 DOC; Selection, Retention and Promotion, respectively.
+For more information on background checks for prospective RIDOC employees, and current employees, contractors, volunteers, and interns, please see the most recent versions of RIDOC policy 3.32 DOC, Pre-Employment Background Investigations.